Courses: Face to face, Online, Hybrid/Blended

 FDIS are offered in the Class Schedule, designated as INDS and section 21,.
 They can be found by sorting for Faculty Designed Independent Study under "Delivery Method" in Advanced Search menu of the online or eServices Class Schedule.

 Theory seminars are designed specifically for students with significant experience and practical knowledge in a subject, but limited theoretical knowledge.
 The seminar provides an accelerated format to augment prior learning with related new learning, and to integrate practical knowledge with new theory.
-Seminars are offered in subjects common for adult students to have had prior learning, such as Communications, Travel and Culture, Student-Directed Learning, and Community Leadership.
+Seminars are offered in subjects such as Communications, Travel and Culture, Student-Directed Learning, and Community Leadership.
 Some specialized subjects like child psychology/child care and Perspectives 301 for the Individualized B.A. program are also offered as seminars.

 Qualifying for a theory seminar generally involves completing a diagnostic survey or short quiz, which may be self-scoring.
 The diagnostic is typically submitted to the seminar instructor for advice about whether the seminar is the correct format.
 A diagnostic or syllabus may also be requested from the instructor, or from the student-directed learning advisor.